Key Concepts

 We can add our new View to the timeline by adding a new pushSeqView

 call.
-Lets say we wanted to add it after the windowsizer View.
+Let's say we want to add it after the windowsizer View.
 We would add it like this:

 // put this up at the top of the design.js file with the other imports